kangax/perfectionkills.com/_posts/2014-12-11-know-thy-reference.md

 ### typeof operator

-Know that we understand References, we can take a look in few other places for a better understanding.
+Now that we understand References, we can take a look in few other places for a better understanding.
 Take, for example, [typeof operator](https://es5.github.io/#x11.4.3):

 {% gist kangax/1b0c46898331cf92b540 %}